 Provide truly inclusive programming

 Current Programs and Participants

-Adventures in The Gardens – appropriately-adapted botanical education for groups in The Gardens.
-We also offer golf-cart tours of The Gardens for people with genuine mobility impairments.
+Adventures in The Gardens – seasonal botanical exploration and education for groups in The Gardens

 Outreach Adventures – botanical outreach and educational experiences for children and adults in the community.

 In the Zone - experimental opportunities with seasonal plants and explorations of their relationship to our human ecology in Birmingham's urban environment